cloudberrydb/bootcamp/101-0-introduction-to-database-and-cloudberrydb-architecture.md

 ---
-title: "Introduction to Database and CloudberryDB Architecture"
+title: "[101-0] Lesson 0: Introduction to Database and CloudberryDB Architecture"
 ---

-# Lesson 0: Introduction to Database and CloudberryDB Architecture
+# [101-0] Lesson 0: Introduction to Database and CloudberryDB Architecture

 ## Background: Database Concepts